 Learn basic HTML formatting you can use to format content in your posts and pages …

-The world wide web, your website, your pages and even your web content are built and driven by a language of code.
+The worldwide web, your web site, your web pages, and even your web content are built and driven by code.

-HTML is one of the main “code” languages that is used to build the world wide web, websites, web pages and even web content.
+HTML is one of the main “code” languages used in WordPress to format content in your web pages and blog posts.

-In this post you will learn the basic HTML codes you can use to format content in WordPress.
+In this tutorial, we will cover some of the basic HTML tags used to format content in WordPress posts and pages.

-- You outsource some content writing to a freelance copywriter and receive back files containing formatted content.
-Having some knowledge of HTML helps you better proof, understand and review the quality of the content before you accept and pay for the work.
+- You outsource your content writing to a freelance writer and receive files containing text formatted with HTML code.
+Knowing basic HTML can help you better proof your content and assess or review the quality of the work before you sign off.

-- Someone creates your web content.
-You spot a couple of mistakes in the text, like a passage that should have been made bold, or a hyperlink that has not been added to your copy.
-Having some basic knowledge of HTML can help you correct simple mistakes in your blog posts without delay, and without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates content for your site.
+You spot a couple of text formatting errors, like a sentence that should or should not have been made bold, a missing hyperlink, or a link pointing to an incorrect URL, etc. With a little knowledge of HTML, you can quickly fix these without having to ask, pay, or wait for a webmaster, web designer, or someone else to do it for you.

-- You want to discuss changes on your site with a website development team.
-Knowing some basic HTML not only will help you communicate more effectively with web developers and web designers, it can also help you better negotiate projects with technical service providers.
+- You want to discuss a project, custom work, or changes on your site with a web developer.
+Having basic knowledge and understanding of HTML can help you communicate your technical requirements more confidently and effectively.
+Being knowledgeable when presenting or discussing your ideas can also help you negotiate better with service providers.

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …